Urigo/graphql-modules/docs/introduction/dependencies.md

 sidebar_label: Dependencies Between Modules
 ---

 With GraphQL Modules you can create dependencies between modules.
 It will effect the initialization order, and effect the order that `Provider`s are loaded.

-To add a dependency to another module, start by adding `dependencies` array to your modules declaration, and add the list of dependencies.
+To add a dependency to another module, start by adding the `dependencies` array to your module declaration.

-To see it in action, let's add another module, and we will demonstrate it in the `my-module`.
+To see it in action, let's add another module.
+We will then demonstrate it in the `my-module`.

 Let's add a new module called `my-second-module`: